ethereum-optimism/community-hub/src/docs/useful-tools/providers.md

 - Optimism Ethereum

+## Chainnodes

+### Description and Pricing

+[Chainnodes](https://www.chainnodes.org/) offers low-latency archival nodes for Optimism with a free tier and transparent pricing for all needs.
+Websocket support is included for all networks.
+Debug and trace APIs and archival requests are available and free.

+### Supported Networks

+- Optimism Ethereum
+- Optimism Goerli

 ## GetBlock

 [GetBlock developer](https://getblock.io/en/nodes/optimism/) tools and valuable insights guarantee a simple and reliable API access to multiple blockchains.